umd-lhcb/ut-hw-doc/docs/burnin/lvr_operations/lvr_operations.md

     2. You can use `Ctrl` + `r` to reverse search past command lines

 11. Turning on one Maraton channel (channel numbers are labeled on SBC) as described in [here](../burnin_sw_setup.md#controlling-the-psu-maraton-with-curl)
     1. after issuing command, verify all LEDs are on: 1 in the front **and 4 in the back**.
-If not, turn off the channel and check connections (e.g. only 4 LVR channels on due to partial input connection)
+If not, turn off the channel and check connections (e.g. only 4 LVR channels on due to partial input connection).
+Often the last few channels (11,10,9) need adjusting input BB connections (e.g. pushing in more).
-    2. use multimeter to spot check voltages across the output breakout boards -- should be the set voltage plus some drop (e.g. 1V5+0.2V)
+    2. use multimeter to spot check voltages across the output connector solder joints (or output breakout boards) -- should be the set voltage plus some drop (e.g. 1V5+0.2V)

 12. Repeat for other channels
 13. At this point, all LVRs are running with low currents, before load-switching (seeing 5 Ohm fixed load)